Legal instruments and agreements

 What: An NDA is a legally binding contract with topics such as scope (who), length of the non disclosure and possibly penalties for breaches, and should be signed before sharing any data.
 An NDA will make sure that the person stated on record that they have access to the data and have agreed not to share the data with others.

-More information: You can find example NDA templates in the Data Privacy Handbook.
+More information: You can find example NDA templates in the Data Privacy Handbook, or contact your faculty privacy office for help drafting an NDA.

 Consortium agreement